ReactForBeginners/course-overview/lecture1/README.md

 	<App text={BUTTONTEXT} />

 Once the **App** component is initialized like this, it can access the BUTTONTEXT variable through *this.props.text*.
+However, it can not change the data directly; from the components perspective, its props are immutable; its just something its initialized with.

-Let's see it in action:
+Let's see how the components are initialized with props in our app:

 		var BUTTONTEXT = "Click the damn button";